msaaddev/github-interact-cli/readme.md

 - 🚀 Get all public repos of any GitHub User
 - ⚠️ Open issue in any repo.
 - ✉️ Get public email of any GitHub user
-- ⭐️Get stargazers of any GitHub repo
+- ⭐️ Get stargazers of any GitHub repo

 ## 🎩 INSTALLATION

+Install the CLI globally.
 If you are windows user, run your command prompt/terminal as administrator.
 If you are macOS user, add `sudo` before the following command.

 ```
 npm i -g github-interact-cli